 Much of the attraction of the office was Niven's personality.
 Of him Wigglesworth wrote: 'David Barclay Niven was one of those militant beings whose ardent and earnest enthusiasm contributed generously to architecture.
 His energy was untiring, he worked at high pressure and at furious speed.
 His power of acceleration was amazing.
 Neither in the office nor on the job was the pace allowed to slacken.
 Buildings were completed ahead of time more often than not and difficulties were overcome with joyous ease and efficiency.
 Complacency and inability he incontinently brushed aside.
 The physical and mental fatigue which ensued were to him a small price to pay for the exhilaration so thoroughly enjoyed.'

-Although the practice recovered quickly after the First World War, after the building of Hambro's Bank in Bishopsgate in 1925 there were no significant new commissions in view and the partnership was dissolved in the following year.
-Niven's interest in the practice was continued by Arthur Kenyon who had been an assistant since 1906, with an office at 7 John Street, Bedford Row, while Wigglesworth merged his practice with that of Alexander Marshall Mackenzie & Son.
+Although the practice recovered quickly after the First World War, after the building of Hambro's Bank in Bishopsgate in 1925 there were no significant new commissions in view and, partly because of illness Wigglesworth'c contribution to the partnership's income was less than it had been.
+The partnership was dissolved in the following year to enable Niven's interest in the practice to be sold to Arthur Kenyon who had been an assistant since 1906, with an office at 7 John Street, Bedford Row, Wigglesworth merging his practice with the London office of Alexander Marshall Mackenzie & Son.
+These arrangements were acieved amicably. the Niven and Wigglesworth families remaining as close as they had been.
 In those later years Niven became particularly interested in town and garden planning issues in London and was a founder of the London Society, of which he was the first chairman of the executive committee.
 In 1919 he produced a scheme for the architectural improvement of Charing Cross with T Raffles Davison, and in 1921 he published his vision for the city, 'London of the Future.'

 Niven would not leave London during the air-raids and stayed in his South Kensington home until a land-mine wrecked almost the entire property, he being found untouched in the only safe corner of the house.
 The shock was too much for one who had drawn heavily upon his nervous system, and he gradually declined, dying in his son's home, Green Trees, Cobham, Surrey on 9 January 1942.